PagerDuty Component

 |---|---|---|

-| Date Range | When set to all, the since and until parameters and defaults are ignored | |
+| Date Range | When set to 'all', the since and until parameters and defaults are ignored. | |

-| Incident Key | Incident de-duplication key | baf7cf21b1da41b4b0221008339ff357 |
+| Incident Key | The de-duplication key used to prevent duplicate incidents from being created. | baf7cf21b1da41b4b0221008339ff357 |

-| Include | Array of additional details to include | |
+| Include | The additional details to include in the response. | |

-| Limit | The number of results per page. | 10 |
+| Limit | The maximum number of results to return per page. | 10 |

-| Offset | Offset to start pagination search results. | 18 |
+| Offset | The number of results to skip before starting to return results.
+Used for pagination. | 18 |

-| Service Ids | Returns only the incidents associated with the passed service(s) | PIJ90N7 |
+| Service IDs | The unique identifiers of the services to filter incidents by.
+Only incidents associated with the listed services are returned. | PIJ90N7 |

-| Since | The start of the date range over which you want to search, as a UTC ISO 8601 datetime string. | 2020-07-17T07:42:58Z |
+| Since | The start of the date range over which to search, as a UTC ISO 8601 datetime string. | 2020-07-17T07:42:58Z |

-| Statuses | Return only incidents with the given statuses | |
+| Statuses | The statuses to filter incidents by. | |

-| Time Zone | TZInfo-formatted time zone in which results will be rendered | |
+| Time Zone | The TZInfo-formatted time zone in which results are rendered.
+Example: 'America/Los_Angeles'. | America/Los_Angeles |

-| Total | By default the total field in pagination responses is set to null to provide the fastest possible response times.
-Set total to true for the response to be populated. | false |
+| Total | When true, the total field in pagination responses is populated.
+By default this field is null to provide the fastest possible response times. | false |

-| Until | The end of the date range over which you want to search, as a UTC ISO 8601 datetime string. | 2020-07-17T07:42:58Z |
+| Until | The end of the date range over which to search, as a UTC ISO 8601 datetime string. | 2020-07-17T07:42:58Z |

-| Urgencies | Return only incidents with this urgency | |
+| Urgencies | The urgency levels to filter incidents by. | |

-| User Ids | Returns only the incidents currently assigned to the passed user(s) | PXPGF42 |
+| User IDs | The unique identifiers of the users currently assigned to the incidents to return. | PXPGF42 |

 Example Payload for List Incidents⤓